sahilrajput03/sahilrajput03/arch-notes.md

 sudo visudo /etc/sudoers
 ```

-and add below lines to the end of the file:
+and add below lines to the end of the file **(NOTE: you must logout and login to take this file into effect)**:

 ```bash
 # ~ Sahil ~